YOU MIGHT BE INTERESTED TO KNOW

 a commitment to being unapologetically honest in what I write here, while continuing to be mindful of the feelings of others.
 This means (among other things) that I don't sugar-coat the difficulties I sometimes have as a parent, and I also sometimes write about conflict or controversial topics.
 I never intend to hurt anyone, and I take great care to understand and consider perspectives different than my own.
 I welcome respectful discussion on any topic, even if we fundamentally disagree.
 Just please know in advance that none of my writing is meant as an attack on you; I promise.
 I am simply writing my truth, and truth is something I place very high value on.
 Truth is my identity.
 Sat Nam.

 Jaymz is my partner and co-parent on this journey.
 He's a software engineer who is generous enough to coach me through some of the more confusing technical aspects of blogging.
-We've been connected all our lives in some ways, but we've been friends since high school, together for five and a half years, and married for four.
+We've been connected all our lives in some ways, but we've been friends since high school, together since 2006, and married since 2008.
 He's still my best friend in the world.

 Daniel has Sensory Processing Disorder (SPD), a neurological condition that affects the way his brain interprets sensory input.
 I write about sensory processing some, since it affects so many aspects of our family life.
 I wrote our story of Daniel's early diagnosis and intervention (at just seven months old), which is published in the book Sensational Journeys: 48 Stories of Sensory Processing Disorder by Hartley Steiner.

-Jaymz and I practice many aspects of natural (and secure attachment focused) parenting, including unmedicated, low-intervention birth, breastfeeding, babywearing, cloth diapering, elimination communication, gentle discipline, and ecologically-conscious living.
+Jaymz and I practice many aspects of natural (and secure attachment focused) parenting, including gentle, physiological birth, full-term breastfeeding, babywearing, cloth diapering, elimination communication, gentle discipline, and ecologically-conscious living.
 I follow my instincts and intuition as much as I can, and it has led me down this path and to this parenting style.
 I completely respect that this is not the best fit for all families, and I have no expectations that you should make the same choices I do.

 I have an Etsy shop, Anktangle Creations, which features handmade items for home and family.
 It's a fun way for me to be creative without keeping everything I make.
-I hope you'll visit both my shop and its Facebook fan page.
+I hope you'll stop by my shop and take a look around!